Cheap tickets on direct trains from London to Amsterdam

 The new direct train connection is a result of the extensive testing of the Dutch high-speed network and it has been costly!
 So it’s not surprising to assume that the ticket prices might not be so low.
-Well, according to the plans, prices for a one-way ticket will start from as low as 40 euros and the sale of these tickets will start on February the 20th.
+Well, according to the plans, prices for a one-way ticket will start from as low as 40 euros and the sale of these tickets started on February the 20th 2018.
 So be on the lookout!

 Question 4: What about the return, from Amsterdam to London?

 Okay, this is where things get tricky: What about the rides from Amsterdam to London?

 That depends on the Dutch and British government.
 They have yet to come to an agreement on the passport control upon departure in the Netherlands (Brexit is probably also not going to help this issue forward).